 - Your ankle looks visibly deformed or misshapen.

 - Numbness or a tingling sensation in your foot and toes

 - Pain or tenderness when touching directly above your ankle bone

 Needless to say, these are only preliminary ways for you to gauge whether you have a sprain or fracture.
-When in doubt, it is always prudent to consult an orthopaedic foot and ankle specialist for a more accurate diagnosis.
+When in doubt, it is always prudent to consult an orthopaedic specialist for a more accurate diagnosis.

 For a Sprained Ankle:

 In less serious cases, sprained ankles can be remedied independently at home.
 Follow the RICE method of treating sports injuries, which stands for Rest, Ice, Compression, and Elevation.
 Doing this immediately after sustaining the injury will be most effective.
 You can also take over-the-counter pain medication to relieve any pain or swelling.